micah-11101/US-Birth-Analysis/README.md

 An in-depth analysis of U.S. births from 2016 to 2021, using JavaScript to create interactive visualizations.

 # Obtaining the Data
-Our data was pulled from the CDC's WONDER search tool, which provides access to the CDC's public information.
+Our data was pulled from Kaggle which was originally sourced from the CDC's WONDER search tool, which provides access to the CDC's public information.
 The data is gathered through the U.S. birth registration system and does not include births occurring to U.S. citizens or residents outside the United States.
 Our dataset tracks births from the years 2016 to 2021.

 ## Overview and Purpose

-This project aims to tell a compelling story about US demographics using interactive data visualizations.
+This project aims to tell a compelling story about US birth demographics using interactive data visualizations.
 By combining census data with geographical information, we've created a dynamic web application that allows users to explore population trends, birth rates, and other demographic factors across different states, regions, and divisions of the United States.

 The purpose of this project is to make complex demographic data more accessible and understandable to users of all levels, from casual browsers to policy makers.
 By providing interactive visualizations and filtering options, we enable users to discover insights and patterns that might not be apparent from raw data alone.